tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 9 Existing Test Implementations (non-normative)

 A set of open source Java libraries provide classes that implement each of the bdqffdq:SingleRecord Tests that operate directly on data.
-These libraries are not part of the BDQ Core standard, but have been implemented as part of the process of writing the standard.
+These libraries are not part of the BDQ standard, but have been implemented as part of the process of writing the standard.

 - [event_date_qc](https://github.com/filteredpush/event_date_qc) (Morris & Lowery 2024) Tests related to spatial terms.
 - [sci_name_qc](https://github.com/filteredpush/sci_name_qc) (Morris & Dou 2024) Tests related to taxonomy and identification terms.